Chaity243/KotlinCalender/README.md

 A Kotlin calendar with events and a customizable widget.

 An offline calendar without any other calendar integration.
-You can easily create recurring events and setup reminders, it can also display week numbers.
+You can easily create recurring events and setup reminders, it can also display week numbers and has multi language support .

 Contains a resizable 4x4 widget where you can customize the color of the text, as well as the alpha and the color of the background.